ChemicalDevelopment/kscript.org/tutorial/4_types_and_functions.md

 ## Lambdas

-[Lambda expressions](https://docs.kscript.org/#Lambda_Expression) are like functions, except notated more compactly.
+[Lambda expressions](https://docs.kscript.org/#Lambda_Expression) are like functions, except their notation is more compact.
 This is extremely useful for short code or short functions which would only consist of a single `ret` statement.

 You can use the right arrow (`->`) to specify a lambda.
 It has the form `(params) -> value`, where `params` may be a single name, or a tuple literal full of the names of the lambda. `value` is the expression that is ran.
 This is equivalent to: